 Using fluoride toothpaste

 Using a fluoride toothpaste is the best and most popular way to keep your teeth healthy.
-Brush your teeth twice a day with fluoride toothpaste or use other items such as mouthwash or topical gels that include fluoride in its ingredient list.
+Brush your teeth twice a day with fluoride toothpaste or use other items such as mouthwash or topical gels that include fluoride in the ingredient list.
 Remember to use a soft-bristled toothbrush to keep your enamel safe from physical abrasion; hard bristles can be harmful over time.
 Fluoride mouth rinses also can help children with a history of cavities or a high risk of tooth decay.
-For children 2-6 years of age, parental supervision will ensure they only use a pea sized amount and do not swallow their toothpaste.
+For children aged two to six years, parental supervision will ensure they only use a pea-sized amount and do not swallow their toothpaste.
 Babies with teeth only need a small smear no bigger than a grain of rice.

-If you are at risk for tooth decay or aren't getting enough fluoride in your drinking water, your dentist may recommend fluoride treatments at their office.
+If you are at risk of tooth decay or aren't getting enough fluoride in your drinking water, your dentist may recommend fluoride treatments at their practice.
 With these types of treatments, your dentist or dental hygienist will use one of several fluoride treatment options to help strengthen your enamel:

-- Foam applied into a soft tray that the patient would bite into for several minutes
+- Foam applied into a soft tray that the patient bites into for several minutes

-- Fluoride rinse that the patient would swish for several minutes
+- Fluoride rinse that the patient swishes for several minutes

-- Fluoride varnish that the dental hygienist would apply directly to the teeth
+- Fluoride varnish that the dental hygienist applies directly to the teeth

 After the treatment, you may be asked not to rinse, eat or drink for at least 30 minutes to allow the teeth to absorb the fluoride.